lynn/universal-lambda/README.md

     * Assignment can be used with the = operator and ended with a newline, it can then be used like a bound variable.
 Keep in mind however that this is purely syntactic sugar.
 For example:

         a=x y z
         a b a

       is converted to:

         (\a.a b a)(x y z)

 The last line in the .lam file is not a definition, but your program term.
 It can end with an unmatched `"` or `'` to provide a data section, like so:

     (\a. a) "Hello, world!\n

+Note: I added a feature where you can use e.g. `__2` to directly refer to the raw De Bruijn variable with index 2 (`110`), whatever it may be.
+Sometimes this is useful for weird code golf byte-saves.